xScoopy/My_Movies/README.md

 Web-app designed to assist with transforming a stack of physical DvD's into a visual collection.

 ## How to use - basic
-Currently hosted on Heroku here:
+Currently hosted on CapRover/Docker VPS here: https://my-movies.dev.jleary.me

 Single MongoDB Atlas cluster in use, shared among users at present.